SWE-Group-2F/Sapphire-Project17-2f/README.md

 ## Implemented Features
 ### Mentor lesson creation access:
-*a tab section on the mentor dashboard was created with two tabs: Home and Lessons.
+* A tab section on the mentor dashboard was created with two tabs: Home and Lessons.
 The tools stated below were added of similar functionality as the content creator tools.
 * Unit creator/editor
 * Lesson creator/editor and activity creator